mapmeld/scraping-by-in-nodejs/README.md

 };
 ```

-This won't work because code is fast, and servers are fast, so getting the leaders takes a lot of time by comparison.
+This won't work because code is fast, and connecting to Wikipedia takes a lot of time by comparison.
 Your program will:

 * ask Wikipedia for a list of world leaders
 * wait for Wikipedia to respond
 * wait to finish downloading the response
 * run some code to add each leader to a list

-When the program reaches the next line, that list won't be ready yet.
-And you can't have the server wait.
+Making the server wait here in NodeJS is blocking new requests from coming in to your server.

 So you want to write an asynchronous program.
-That makes a request, and tells the function to use a special callback function when it's done:
+This will make a request, and use a new anonymous callback function to process the data when it's done:

 ```javascript
 // pseudocode!